open-source-eda-birds-of-a-feather/open-source-eda-birds-of-a-feather.github.io/README.md

 June 25, 2024 6:30pm-9:30pm, Moscone West, Room 3001

 The "Open-Source EDA, Data and Benchmarking Summit" Birds-of-a-Feather session is the fifth in a series that began with the DAC [2018](https://drive.google.com/open?id=1m8ZJEvfLcUhiL1KX7rj18gzi-zLhI6P2), [2019](https://github.com/The-OpenROAD-Project/Birds-of-a-Feather-Open-Source-Academic-EDA-Software/wiki/DAC-2019-Birds-of-a-Feather:-Open-Source-Academic-EDA-Software), [2022](./README_2022.md) and [2023](./README_2023.md) Open-Source Academic EDA Software Birds-of-a-Feather sessions.
 These sessions include a number of participants who also attend the [WOSET](https://woset-workshop.github.io/) workshop.
 This session at [DAC 2024](https://www.dac.com/) serves as an informal meeting point for anyone who would like to hear or share ideas or latest updates on the following topics:
-  1. The ecosystem of open-source EDA tools and industry partners.
+1. The global ecosystem and landscape of open-source EDA tools and industrial usage
-  2. The use of open-source EDA tools in industrial applications and EWD (Education and Workforce Development).
+2. The use of open-source EDA tools for Education and Workforce Development
-  3. Advancing open-source EDA to drive innovation and leverage ML and Generative AI.
+3. Applications and Data for AI/ML-boosted EDA and design
+4. Benchmarks, benchmarking and research practices as enabled by open source
-  4. Goals, current landscape, key updates, and potential next steps / actions for the worldwide open-source EDA community.
+5. Community goals, principles and practices for the worldwide open-source EDA community.

 Potential contributors, developers, advisors, users … **Everyone is Welcome and Admission is Free for All !!!** (Please send email to [abk@ucsd.edu](mailto:abk@ucsd.edu) with any questions.)